insider tips for visiting yellowstone, grand prismatic spring

 Check out the Lodges of Yellowstone

 In addition to the regular popular attractions, take the time to visit and explore Yellowstone’s nine lodges; even if you’re not staying in one.
-They are true works of art themselves and a reminder of an era in our past that’s disappearing.
+They are true works of art themselves and a reminder of an era in our nation’s history that’s disappearing.

-Old Faithful Inn – Built in 1903, the Inn has been an architectural influence on numerous other national park lodges.
+Old Faithful Inn – Built in 1903, the Inn has been an architectural influence on numerous other national park lodges and hotels.
 The Grand Canyon Lodge, Paradise Inn at Mount Rainier, Timberline Lodge at Mount Hood, and even Walt Disney World’s Wilderness Lodge are just a few.

 Old Faithful Lodge – Near the Old Faithful Inn is the Old Faithful Lodge with its huge windows in the dining room that look straight out at the Old Faithful Geyser itself.
 Built with massive logs, the interior is beautiful and has a great gift shop and bakery.